 Inpatient Wound, Ostomy, and Continence Nurses

 Beatrice Forlizzi, BSN, RN-BC, CWOCN, graduated from the Charles E. Gregory School of Nursing and received her Bachelor of Science in Nursing at Pace University, plus her Master of Science in Nursing as a Clinical Nurse Specialist from The City University of New York, College of Staten Island.
-Beatrice has 24 years of experience as a nurse and 6 years as a Wound, Ostomy, and Continence nurse.
+Beatrice has more than 23 years of experience in all aspects of wound, ostomy, and continence nursing.

 Monica Cabrera, RN-BC, CNS, CWOCN, graduated from Long Island University, Brooklyn Campus with a bachelor's degree in Nursing and received her master's degree in Nursing as a Clinical Nurse Specialist from the State University of New York-Downstate Medical Center.
 Monica has been a nurse for nine years and has two years of experience as a board-certified wound, ostomy, and continence nurse (CWOCN).

 Danielle Hunton, BSN, RN-BC, CCRN, CWOCN, graduated from Wagner College with a bachelor's degree in Nursing.
 She is currently pursuing a master's degree in Nursing Education from Pace University.
 Danielle has been a nurse for five years and is board-certified in wound, ostomy, and continence nursing.

 If you have questions regarding your ostomy or ostomy surgery or wish to make an outpatient appointment with a wound, ostomy, and continence nurse, please contact us at 212-746-6030.